vikash212000yadav/vikash212000yadav/README.md

   <br>
   <samp>
     <br>
     👋 Hi I'm <strong>Vikash Yadav</strong>--a <strong>Software Engineer</strong> working on my ideas and trying my best to add some fun in the field of Backend Development.
-Working with Cron Labs team to help companies grow in the digital era.
+Working with <strong>Cron Labs</strong> team to help companies grow in the digital era.
 GeekHub community co-ordinator used to mentoring tech geeks.🌟
     <br><br>
   </samp>
 </p>